katriryt/kanpaiwordgame/README.md

 ## Basic Version Functionalities

 * User can create a new player, and log in and out as a player.
-(Note: At least in the first versions, the game can be played without logging in.)
+(DONE)
 * User can select which type of words to learn, e.g. greetings, numbers, months, adjectives, verbs, or food.
+(WIP)
 * User will see different writings in Japanese for a particular word, and select which of the shown translations in English is the correct one.
+(WIP)
 * There are tips/hints to help the learning process.
+(N/A)
 * User sees their statistics for the particular game (number of words to learn, number words learnt, time spent on the game).
+(N/A)
 * User sees statistics for their games over time (games player, number of words learn, best time in solving a particular game).
+(NA)
 * User sees statistics for other players in the game (e.g. best times to solve particular games, best players in the game), contrasted with their own statistics.
 (Note: As in the beginning there are no other players in the game, there will be "imaginary" players in overall statistics).
+(N/A)

 ## Future Development Ideas
 * User sees a word in English and selects the correct Japanese translation.